gSchool/ada-pre-course/03-day03/01-loops/01-loops.md

 ### `until` loop

-`until` loops are similar to `while` loops except that they execute code over and over again, until the condition is true, so as long as the condition is false.
+`until` loops are similar to `while` loops except that they execute code over and over again, until the condition is true.
+While loops repeat while the condition is true, where until loops repeat as long as the condition is false.

 ```ruby
 # code syntax